matplotlib/matplotlib/doc/devel/tag_guidelines.rst

 How to tag?
 -----------
- where you put the directive is where the tag will show
+Put each tag as a directive at the bottom of the page.

 Related content
 ---------------